Natural, Refined Wedding Photography in Caithness

 What’s your style — are we going to be posed all day?

 Not at all.
-I shoot documentary for most of the day, letting things happen naturally.
+I shoot in documentary style for most of the day, letting things happen naturally.
 I’ll step in for family photos so they’re quick and organised, then guide you gently for couple portraits that feel easy and still look unreal.

 We’re awkward in front of the camera — is that a problem?